emqx/emqx-docs/en_US/durability/management.md

 messages/9                        5C6028D6CE9459C7
 ```

-The output of this command is comprised of several sections:
+This command output includes:

-- `THIS SITE`:  ID of the site claimed by the local EMQX node
+- `THIS SITE`: ID of the site claimed by the local EMQX node.
-- `SITES`: list of all known sites together with names of the EMQX nodes claiming them, and their statuses
+- `SITES`: List of all known sites, including EMQX node names and their statuses.
-- `SHARDS`: list of durable storage shards and sites IDs where their replicas are located
+- `SHARDS`: List of durable storage shards and site IDs where their replicas are located.

 ### `emqx_ctl ds set_replicas <DS> <Site1> <Site2> ...`